 Kalambo River is rich with falls.
 Some 11 km upstreams from Kalambo Falls there are four cascades with a total height of 30.5 m – Sansia Falls.

 This is multiple times exceeded by Kalambo Falls – a 221 – 235 m tall waterfall with a single plunge.
-Initially explorers were convinced that falls are more than 300 m tall but the measurements in the 1920s gave more modest result – a bit more than 200 m.
-In 1956 there were made more exact measurements by J.W.Clayphan, Department of Surveys and Lands, Northern Rhodesia – he obtained 221 m height.
+Initially, explorers were convinced that falls are more than 300 m tall but the measurements in the 1920s gave a more modest result – a bit more than 200 m.
+In 1956 there were made more exactly measurements by J.W.Clayphan, Department of Surveys and Lands, Northern Rhodesia – he obtained 221 m height.
 Later measurements give more impressive height – up to 235 m.

 The river at the bottom of this giant canyon in some places has formed a chasm – 3 m narrow, up to 30 m deep gorge.
-Over the 8 km long distance between the base of Kalambo Falls and Lake Tanganyika the river falls by 160 m, forming two waterfalls in the narrow chasm – 15 m and 9 m tall.
+Over the 8 km long distance between the base of Kalambo Falls and Lake Tanganyika, the river falls by 160 m, forming two waterfalls in the narrow chasm – 15 m and 9 m tall.

 The rise of Earth’s crust